Best online sales right now | CNN Underscored

 Today, you’ll find major savings on loungewear from Adidas, an all-time low price on AirPods Pro and discounts on hundreds of thousands of items at Macy’s.
-All that and more, below.
+All that and more below.

 Adidas